abendrothj/Argus/README.md

 # Argus - Directory Checksum/Monitoring Tool

-Argus is a simple file integrity checker built in Rust.
-It recursively scans a given directory, calculates the SHA-256 checksum for each file, and stores the results in a file.
-It supports output in NDJSON (Newline Delimited JSON) format.
+Argus is a high-performance file integrity checker built in Rust.
+It recursively scans a given directory, calculates the SHA-256 checksum for each file, and stores the results in NDJSON format.
+With support for parallel processing, ignore patterns, and real-time monitoring, it's a robust tool for tracking file changes and verifying file integrity.

 ## Features

-- Recursively scan a directory and its subdirectories
+- Fast parallel processing with configurable thread count
+- Recursive directory scanning with efficient memory usage
-- Calculate the SHA-256 checksum of each file
+- SHA-256 checksum calculation with progress tracking
-- Output results in NDJSON format for easy processing
+- NDJSON output format for easy data processing
-- Supports command-line arguments for custom input and output paths
-- Directory monitoring mode
+- Real-time directory monitoring with checksum updates
-- Parallel processing for faster scanning
-- Ignore patterns support (like .gitignore)
+- Comprehensive ignore pattern support (.gitignore and .argusignore)
-- Detailed comparison reports
+- Detailed comparison reports with size and timestamp tracking
+- Progress bar with speed and throughput metrics
+- Efficient handling of large files (up to 1GB)
+- Robust error handling and user feedback

 #### Coming soon:
 - Automation?